HiveCase/layered-representation-of-images/README.md

 ## 9. Configuration & ablations

 Everything is driven by `configs/default.yaml`.
-Swap any stage's backend with an override file — no code changes:
+Swap any stage's backend with an override file, with no code changes:

 ```bash
 # Marigold depth instead of Depth Anything V2